TGuillerme/landvR/README.md

 A detailed vignette for performing the landmark Procrustes coordinates variation test is available [online](https://cdn.rawgit.com/TGuillerme/landvR/8a6a6bd5/inst/vignettes/Landmark_partition_test.html) or as in [Rmd](https://github.com/TGuillerme/landvR/blob/master/inst/vignettes/Landmark_partition_test.Rmd).

 ## Latest patch notes
-* 2018/11/29 - v0.2
+* 2019/10/28 - v0.4

-  * `linear.dist` function to measure linear distances between pairs of landmarks.
+ * `prop.part.names`: a function for getting names of species within clades.
-  * `array.to` utility function for converting `gpagen` arrays to lists or matrices.
+ * `rarefy.stat`: a function for rarefying statistics.

 Previous patch notes and notes for the *next version* can be seen [here](https://github.com/TGuillerme/landvR/blob/master/NEWS.md).